Bible Source Text

 5. Entire creation,

-6. Israel's persecution, dispersion and rebirth as a nation with the prophecies predicting it, and
+6. Israel's persecution, dispersion and rebirth as a nation with the prophecies predicting it,

-7. Of course, the scriptures themselves
+8. Of course, the scriptures themselves

 that prove the Bible has to have it source from outside of the human, earthly and universe domain.
 Undeniably and most importantly, the influence of God in the Christian's life when we hand ourselves over to His control will be convincingly enough.